Menstrual Products in Schools

 Planning and Implementation

 Schools and districts can develop a plan that addresses ways in which the school or district will adhere to Ohio law.
-A plan may include a list of the types of products that will be available for students, location of products, and the funds the school will use to provide the products.
+A plan may include a list of the types of products that will be available for students, location of products, and the funds used to provide the products.
 Sustainability plans can include an exploration of partnerships with local public health departments, healthcare agencies or nonprofit organizations who support providing free products in schools.
+Contact a local health district for potential resources.